Overnight trade financing

 Overnight financing is a fee that you pay to hold a trading position overnight on leveraged trades, it is essentially an interest payment to cover the cost of the leverage that you use overnight.

 Overnight financing charges are applied to positions that have no set expiry date.
-Financing charges reflect the cost of borrowing or lending the underlying asset and are charged at LIBOR (or equivalent interest rate) +/-2.5% on the total value of the position.
+Financing charges reflect the cost of borrowing or lending the underlying asset and are charged at the relevant interest rate benchmark +/-2.5% on the total value of the position.
 These charges are competitive in order to keep the cost of trading low.

 When does the charge apply?